deephyper/deephyper/docs/tutorials/nas.rst

 .. code-block:: console
     :caption: bash

-    python -m deephyper.search.nas.ppo --problem nas_problems.polynome2.problem.Problem
+    deephyper nas ambs --evaluator ray --problem nas_problems.polynome2.problem.Problem

 .. note::

     In order to run DeepHyper locally and on other systems we are using :ref:`evaluators`.
-For local evaluations we use the :ref:`subprocess-evaluator`.
+For local evaluations we can use the :ref:`ray-evaluator` or the :ref:`subprocess-evaluator`.

 After the search is over, you will find the following files in your current folder: